MicrosoftDocs/PowerShell-Docs/dsc/decisionMaker.md

 ## Desired State Configuration and DevOps

-[DevOps](http://blogs.technet.com/b/ashleymcglone/archive/2015/11/20/devops-for-n00bs-ie-windows-people.aspx) is a combination of people, technologies, and culture that allow for rapid deployment and iteration.
+[DevOps](http://blogs.technet.com/b/ashleymcglone/archive/2015/11/20/devops-for-n00bs-ie-windows-people.aspx) is a combination of people, process, and tools that allow for rapid deployment and iteration focused on delivering value to end users whether internal or external.
 DSC was designed with DevOps in mind.
 Having a single configuration define an environment means that developers can encode their requirements into a configuration, check that configuration into source control, and operations teams can easily deploy code without having to go through error-prone manual processes.